banago/banago/README.md

 **I'm a full-stack WordPress engineer with extensive experience in the WordPress platform and deep expertise in PHP, JavaScript and Linux servers.**

-I am proficient in developing state-of-the-art themes and feature-rich plugins, fully embracing the new paradigm of developing Gutenberg blocks with React.js.

-I thrive in collaborative environments and foster positive relationships with superiors and subordinates.
-I love mentoring fellow team members and leading my team to new technical heights and better products.

-With a get-things-done attitude, I always strive to find elegant solutions to complex problems.
-My commitment to excellence and dedication to delivering results set me apart in the field.

 ### 🖥 Skills

 - WordPress Theme Development